100 Notable alumni of

 -

-Sanford Ballard Dole was a lawyer and jurist from the Hawaiian Islands.
-He lived through the periods when Hawaii was a kingdom, protectorate, republic, and territory.
-A descendant of the American missionary community to Hawaii, Dole advocated the westernization of Hawaiian government and culture.
-After the overthrow of the monarchy, he served as the President of the Republic of Hawaii until his government secured Hawaii's annexation by the United States.
+Sanford Ballard Dole was a Hawaii-born lawyer and jurist.
+He lived through the periods when Hawaii was a kingdom, provisional government, republic, and territory.
+Dole advocated the westernization of Hawaiian government and culture.
+After the overthrow of the monarchy, he served as the President of the Republic of Hawaii, until his government secured Hawaii's annexation by the United States.
+He then became the Territory of Hawaii's first Governor and the second Judge of the Hawaiian District Court.

 -